-The games industry relies on copyright to protect its product.
-Without copyright, it cannot be certain of getting paid.
-If you have read the page on copyright, then you will understand that protecting your rights is not an easy matter.
+BRAND PROTECT’s copyright page explains how protecting your copyright rights is not an easy matter.
+The games industry relies on the law of copyright to protect its product.
+Without copyright protection, it cannot be certain of getting paid.
 Give BRAND PROTECT a call to discuss your requirements.
 Some of the issues that may be of concern to you could include:

 - Ways to protect your source code;

 - Developing the game;

 - Ensuring the game is put on the market and that you get the reward/paid;